w3c/wcag2ict/introduction.md

     * [Success Criterion 2.5.7 Dragging Movements](#dragging-movements)
     * [Success Criterion 2.5.8 Target Size (Minimum)](#target-size-minimum)
     * [Success Criterion 3.3.7 Redundant Entry](#redundant-entry)
-* Obsolete and Removed WCAG 2.2 Success Criteria
+* Obsolete and Removed WCAG 2.2 Success Criteria that have errata for WCAG 2.0 and 2.1
     * [Success Criterion 4.1.1 Parsing](#parsing)
-* New terms from WCAG
+* New terms in WCAG 2.1 and 2.2
     * dragging movements, pointer input, process, single pointer, state, status message were added to [Glossary Items that Apply to All Technologies](#glossary-items-that-apply-to-all-technologies)
     * motion animation, region, and user inactivity were added to [Glossary Items Used only in AAA Success Criteria](#glossary-items-used-only-in-aaa-success-criteria)
     * [css pixel](#dfn-css-pixel)